 Professional Certification: A written statement from a licensed engineer confirming that the solar system design has been reviewed and meets all safety and regulatory requirements.

-Compliance Documentation: Provides evidence that the structural aspects of the solar installation comply with local building codes.
+Compliance Documentation: Provides evidence that the structural aspects of the solar installation comply with local building codes and meet solar engineer requirements for safety and stability.

 Engineer's Seal: A licensed engineer's official stamp or seal certifying that the design and analysis have been reviewed and comply with building codes and standards.